modular/modular/KGEN/docs/public/programming-manual.md

 ```

 This default applies to all arguments uniformly, including the `self` argument
 of methods.
-The borrowed convention passes an *immutable reference* to the
-value from the caller's context instead of copying the value.
-This is much
-more efficient when passing large values or when passing expensive values like
+This is much more efficient when passing large values or when
-a reference counted pointer (which is the default for Python/Mojo classes),
+passing expensive values like a reference-counted pointer (which is the default
-because the copy constructor and destructor don't have to be invoked when
+for Python/Mojo classes), because the copy constructor and destructor don't
-passing the argument.
-Here is a more elaborate example building on the code
+have to be invoked when passing the argument.
+Here is a more elaborate example
-above:
+building on the code above:

 ```mojo
 # A type that is so expensive to copy around we don't even have a